Developer-Autodesk/forge.learning/docs/viewer/extensions/selection.md

 ## Create the extension

-As each extension should be an separeted JavaScript file, create a file at **/www/js/handleselectionextension.js** and copy the following content (which is the same as the basic skeleton, except with a different name):
+As each extension should be an separeted JavaScript file, create a file at the UI folder **/js/handleselectionextension.js** and copy the following content (which is the same as the basic skeleton, except with a different name):

 ```javascript
 // *******************************************